Domus Winter Program

 The tomb of Blessed Carlo Acutis in the Church of Santa Maria Maggiore, the one-time cathedral of Assisi.
 His beatification took place in Assisi on June 10, 2020 in the Basilica of St. Francis.

 This program is open to all CMSWR communities.
-The Program is supported in part by a grant from the Conrad N. Hilton Foundation.
+The program is supported in part by a grant from the Conrad N. Hilton Foundation.

 Registration